 You have taught music technology courses before, but what brought you to U-M?

 My dad went to the University of Michigan for grad school.
 I grew up a hardcore Michigan Wolverines fan — those Saturday afternoon games and watching the two gigantic marching bands.
 The only thing I’ll give Ohio State credit for is dotting the “I” with the tuba player.
-That’s pretty cool, as a former marching band and drum core geek.
+That’s pretty cool, as a former marching band and drum corps geek.

 When I was starting to interview again, I knew that Michigan would be my dream gig, and they just happened to have an opening in this very niche field that I teach.
 I guess it was just destiny.